Taipei EasyCard Guide: Taiwan’s Smart Card

 How to check for EasyCard Number

-You can take your smart card to a convenience store and ask the staff to check your balance.
+Not near a metro station?
+Take your smart card to a convenience store and ask the staff to check your balance.
+You may need to use a translator app.

-When you enter a bus or MRT station, your balance will display on the screen.
-So, you should remember that number.
+When you enter a bus or MRT gate, your balance will briefly display on the card reader screen.
+Note that number, and you won’t need to check it later.

 Taiwan has quite a few Integrated Circuit (IC) cards.
 You’ll want to know the differences to avoid confusion.